diogoaurelio/schedoscopeWiki/View-Pattern-Reference.md

-    ei(1,2,3)                          => an enumeration of integer view parameters e(aString, anotherString)          => an enumeration of string view parameters eymd(yyyyMM,yyyMM)                 => an enumeration of MonthlyParameterizations
+    ei(1,2,3)                          => an enumeration of integer view parameters e(aString, anotherString)          => an enumeration of string view parameters eym(yyyyMM,yyyMM)                  => an enumeration of MonthlyParameterizations
-    erymd(yyyyMM-yyyyMM,yyyyMM-yyyyMM) => an enumeration of MonthlyParameterization ranges
+    erym(yyyyMM-yyyyMM,yyyyMM-yyyyMM)  => an enumeration of MonthlyParameterization ranges eymd(yyyyMMdd,yyyMMdd)                     => an enumeration of DailyParameterizations
+    erymd(yyyyMMdd-yyyyMMdd,yyyyMMdd-yyyyMMdd) => an enumeration of DailyParameterization ranges

 Use backslashes to escape view URL pattern syntax given.
 The following characters need quotation: `\,(-)`.